MarioSieg/soliton_engine/docs/onboarding/1-Introduction.md

 This code is written in C++ as it needs to be fast and efficient.
 The game code is the code that runs the game logic, such as player movement, AI, and game rules.
 This code is written in Lua, a scripting language that is easy to use and understand.
-In Lunam, the engine code is in the src/ directory, and the Lua game code is in the engine_assets/scripts.
+In Soliton, the engine code is in the src/ directory, and the Lua game code is in the engine_assets/scripts.
-Note that Lunam provides a powerful Lua API that allows you to interact with the engine in many ways, but your own game logic will be stored in your Lunam project directory, not in the engine itself.
+Note that Soliton provides a powerful Lua API that allows you to interact with the engine in many ways, but your own game logic will be stored in your Soliton project directory, not in the engine itself.

 ## Lua
 Lua is a powerful, efficient, lightweight, embeddable scripting language.
 I often compare Lua to a mixture of Python and JavaScript.
 It is easy to learn and use, but powerful enough to create complex games and simulations.
 Lua is used in many game engines, such as CryEngine, Lumberyard, and Roblox.
-Lunam uses LuaJIT, a Just-In-Time compiler for Lua, which makes Lua code run very fast.
+Soliton uses LuaJIT, a Just-In-Time compiler for Lua, which makes Lua code run very fast.